mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 ## Cultural, Interpersonal & Personal Planes Analysis of use of GDPs

 In the first part of this chapter I focused in detail on the three planes of activity for one vignette.
 In this section I present the results of analysis of other video recordings as separate observations on the way GPDs are used by participants and facilitators to further their game making objectives.
-Acknowledging that these observation do not fall nearly into each of the three planes, I begin with those oriented more to cultural focus before progressing to the bulk of observations oriented chiefly to interpersonal activity and  then ending with some observation on GDPs impact on personal knowledge construction.
+Acknowledging that these observation do not fall nearly into each of the three planes, I begin with those oriented more to cultural focus before progressing to  observations oriented chiefly to interpersonal activity and  then ending with some observation on GDPs impact on personal knowledge construction.

 ## Use of GDPs explored from a cultural focus

 In the previous chapter the role of cultural activities to engage and sustain engagement in this game making programme were examined.
 This chapter allows us to focus in on the role that game design patterns in particular.
 Design patterns are by parents, children and facilitators as a tool of apprenticeship and personal expression in this emerging game making community.